alang100/PRML_Bird_Species_Classification/README.md

-Various methods were applied to the models and the dataset including standardization, cross-validation with hyperparameter tuning in a grid search and feature reduction using PCA.
+Various methods were applied to the models and the dataset including standardization, cross-validation with hyperparameter tuning in a grid search and feature reduction using PCA (Principal Component Analysis).
 Overfitting was present in the training of all models.
 The best results achieved were with a CNN model with an accuracy of 83% on the test set.
 The CNN model proved to be